 Hidden Gems in Athens: 11 Secret Spots to Visit

 Traveling to Athens means entering a time machine.
 We can glimpse the glory of Ancient Greece, showcased by the glorious Acropolis or the timeless Temple of Olympian Zeus.
-Behind Athens’ historically rich facade, intriguing mysteries and modern life await discovery.
-This blog takes you discovering Athens’ out-of-the-radar places or we call them as hidden gems in Athens.
-So, prepare to walk off the tourist path and find a new side of the timeless city.
+Beyond the Parthenon and other famous sites, mysterious yet fascinating structures wait for their stories to be heard.
+Meanwhile, local eateries invite you to have a taste of Athens’ authentic and timeless side.
+This list of hidden gems in Athens is compiled by TripLeader Lama, our travel expert who regularly host trips to the Mediterranean and Caucasus region.
+Let’s walk off the tourist path and find a new side of the timeless city.

 Hidden Gems in Athens – Summary